coopTilleuls/sorter/README.md

 Sorter provides a `SorterFactory` class that allows you to sort your data source.

-The factory require an applier to apply the sort to the data source.
+The factory builds a sorter instance and requires an applier to apply the sort to the data source.

+The classic way to use it is the following :

+ 1. Create a `SorterFactory` instance (if you are not using Symfony)
+ 2. Create a sorter instance using the factory
+ 3. Define the sorting columns, the default sort, and eventually the query prefix

 ### Basic sorting